ramonmeza/zig-c-tutorial/README.md

 we use it just as you'd expect.
 Lastly, we have to update our `build.zig` file to account for these changes.

 Our `build.zig` file is the same as last time.
-We still need to link the C code, which is annoying and doesn't reflect how you might link C to Zig in "real-world" situations, such as only has a library file.
-We'll cover linking C library files in Zig, but first we'll build our library using Zig's build system.
+We link our source codes directly, but what if the situation occurs where you have a library file you intend/to use instead?
+Linking to a library file in Zig is simple, but first we need to create our library files.
+I'll next cover creating static and shared libraries, using our `zmath` C library.

-### Using Zig to build your C Library
+### Using Zig to build a C Library

 We'll use our `zmath` library we wrote in C and build it into a shared libary so that we can dynamically link to rather than needing to include the source code